 I am proud of you, so proud, because you will learn the value of your life and you live it, in spite of what others think.
 You will reach and fall and pick yourself up no matter how many times life tries to knock you down.
 You will dust yourself off and re-determine you are stronger than the rock that knocked you off balance.
 You won’t hide.
 You won’t quit because you still breathe.
 This is the effect of the cause that made you an addict so long ago.
 This is the lesson it was trying to teach you.
 You will never repeat it again.

 I wrapped my arms around her and held her close.
-People who I thought loved her, yet resented who she became, because the truth of who this young girl grew to be, became too hard for them to look at and see the truth.
+People who I thought loved her – loved me – yet resented who I became, because the truth of who this young girl grew to be, became too hard for them to look at and see the truth.
 So be it.
 It’s easier to be hateful than to look at why you hate.
 It’s easier to pretend she doesn’t matter than to face your own insecurities.
 I expected too much from people who had no capacity to show and accept responsibility for their actions.
 How could I expect them to understand mine?

 I had no strength to explain to my younger self what was to come, some pain is deeper than the physical.
 But she will learn that in time.
 That is a pain I see no end to.
 It is something to bear in later years.
 Everyone has pain they have to lock away to survive.